-~95% of Otezla prescriptions cost $0† for patients enrolled in the Otezla Co-Pay Program.
+~95% of Otezla prescriptions cost $0* for patients enrolled in the Otezla Co-Pay Program†

 You’re eligible to enroll if you’re commercially insured,‡ meaning you likely get your insurance through your employer, or buy it yourself.
 And, your household income does not affect your eligibility.

-The amount you’ll pay out-of-pocket will depend on your insurance, but if eligible, Otezla can help cover that remaining amount for you, so you could pay as little as $0† a month.
+The amount you’ll pay out of pocket will depend on your insurance, but if eligible, Otezla can help cover that remaining amount for you, so you could pay as little as $0* a month.

 *The Otezla Co-Pay Program is for commercially insured patients only.
 Eligibility criteria and program maximums apply.
 See AmgenSupportPlus.com/copay-terms for full Terms and Conditions.

-†Based on new commercially insured patients who received an Otezla prescription between January 1, 2024, and November 30, 2024.
+†Based on new commercially insured patients who received an Otezla prescription between January 1, 2024, and December 31, 2024.

 ‡Not commercially insured includes insurance coverage for medications under any federal, state, or government healthcare program (including but not limited to Medicare, Medicaid, TRICARE, Department of Defense, or Veteran Affairs programs).